-Next, select the Form filter (3) to display the different forms you can add: Checkbox forms (A), Multiple Choice forms (B), Dropdown forms (C), and Tag forms (D).
+Next, select the Form filter (3) to display the different forms you can add: Rich Text forms (A), Checkbox forms (B), Multiple Choice forms (C), Dropdown forms (D), and Tag forms (E).

 Checkbox forms give the user the ability to select options predetermined by you (1) or you can allow them to add their own by clicking "Add Other" (2).
 Checkboxes on your form can be customized by opening the List style menu (3) and selecting a new style for the selector next to your form option.